 I’m bored, bored, bored in this rain!
 I need an affair!

 A forbidden thought pondered, an inevitable consequence.
-Vixen purred in anticipation.
+Cobra arose from her panty basket in anticipation.

 Author Notes: Once a sinner always a sinner?